laravel/docs/upgrade.md

 The [fluent query builder](/docs/{{version}}/queries) now returns `Illuminate\Support\Collection` instances instead of plain arrays.
 This brings consistency to the result types returned by the fluent query builder and Eloquent.

-If you do not want to migrate your query builder results to `Collection` instances, you may chain the `all` method onto your calls to the query builder's `get` or `pluck` method.
+If you do not want to migrate your query builder results to `Collection` instances, you may chain the `all` method onto your calls to the query builder's `get` or `pluck` methods.
 This will return a plain PHP array of the results, allowing you to maintain backwards compatibility:

     $users = DB::table('users')->get()->all();

     $usersIds = DB::table('users')->pluck('id')->all();

 #### Eloquent `$morphClass` Property